faf/Knoxious-Open-Pastebin/README.md

 There are two reason of why it was based upon Knoxious Open Pastebin:

-1. It is desirable to preserve the original format of stored pastes.
+1. It is desirable to preserve the original format of stored posts.
 2. I'm lazy. ;)

 ## Features

 * Line highlighting
-* Derivative pastes
+* Derivative posts
 * CSRF and spam protection
-* Paste privacy settings
+* Post privacy settings
-* Paste lifespan settings
+* Post lifespan settings

 ## Server requirements